 While the rubric aspects are designed to align to the task directions, the rubric may break down the directions into smaller steps in order to focus the assessment.

-Students should discuss evaluation results with their mentor, refer back to their course of study and consult the course mentor before attempting revisions.
+Students should discuss evaluation results with their program mentor, refer back to their course of study and consult the course instructor before attempting revisions.

 For a list of performance assessment rubric terms, click here.